Muddz/KindleHighlightsReader/README.md

 **Windows:**

-Download and run the .exe file which will open the program in a command prompt Window.
-It will automatically
+Download and just run the .exe file which will open the program in a command prompt Window.
-find your `My Clippings.txt` file upon start if its already on the Desktop or if your Kindle is plugged to your computer.

 [Download for Windows](https://github.com/Muddz/KindleHighlightsReader/releases/download/1.0.0/KindleHighlightsReader.exe)

 **MacOS:**

 Download the binary file, right click on it and 'open with' -> 'terminal'.
-This is only necessary the first time.
+This is only necessary the first time, any other time just double-click on the file itself.

 [Download for MacOS](https://github.com/Muddz/KindleHighlightsReader/releases/download/1.0.0/KindleHighlightsReader_MacOS)